-Bonaventure is the most famous and hauntingly beautiful cemetery with incredible statues, impressive tombs and interesting residents.
-Segway of Savannah will take you there in style, with limited walking.
+Bonaventure Cemetary is the most famous and hauntingly beautiful cemetery with incredible statues, impressive tombs and interesting residents.
+Having been constructed in the 1800s, this cemetery has elaborate burial vaults that are still intact despite being 150 years old.
+And there are plenty of ways for you to explore it—you can take a mysterious after-hours walking tour or for something more unique, Segway of Savannah will take you there in style, with limited walking.

-21. Take in the Beauty of a Cathedral
+29. Take in the Beauty of St. John Cathedral

 View the Cathedral of St. John the Baptist from the inside and the out.
 There are no words to describe how beautiful the architecture, stained glass work and exquisite carvings are.

-Savannah allows to-go cup cocktails on the streets, as long as they are under 16 ounces.
-Ask your bartender to make your drink a take out and spend the afternoon sipping while shopping the trendy boutiques on Broughton Street.
+Savannah allows to-go cup cocktails on the streets, as long as they are under 16 ounces (one more reason to love this city!).
+Ask your bartender to make your drink a take-out and spend the afternoon sipping while shopping the trendy boutiques on Broughton Street.

 After your sipping & shopping, let someone else do the driving.
 You will see Pedicabs throughout historic Savannah, mostly near River Street.
 Hop on, and they will bicycle you to your destination.
 The fee is up to you to decide, though they say the average is $8-$12.